 Veterinary Care for Dog Muscle Spasms

 Unless you’re uncertain whether the dog muscle spasms are no more than isolated twitching (such as a dog involuntarily moving while asleep – see above), contact your veterinarian immediately.

 At the vet’s office, you’re likely to be asked a series of questions as well as provide your animal’s medical history.

-If diagnosed with epilepsy, the vet will discuss dog antiepileptic drug therapy which seeks not to cure the disorder but to stabilize the dog and reduce their seizure threshold as much as possible, therefore allowing them to lead a relatively normal life.
+If diagnosed with epilepsy, the vet will discuss dog antiepileptic drug therapy, which seeks not to cure the disorder but to stabilize the dog and reduce their seizure threshold as much as possible, therefore allowing them to lead a relatively normal life.

-If the staff suspects the muscle spasms are the result of poisoning, your pet will be given injections to induce vomiting (typically a drug called Apomorphine).
-They may choose to also utilize IV fluids to flush any toxicity from dog’s major organs.
+They may also choose to utilize IV fluids to flush any toxicity from the dog's major organs.

-Whenever dog muscle spasms or seizures are present, veterinarian staff will run blood work to check enzyme levels of important, internal organs.
-Other laboratory testing may include analysis of the urine, fecal matter, as well as spinal fluid.
-If a limp is present or you share information of a recent fall or other injury, they’ll take x-rays and/or CT scans.
+Whenever dog muscle spasms or seizures are present, veterinarian staff will run blood work to check enzyme levels of important internal organs.

 At Home Care for Dog Muscle Spasms

-With a diagnosis and advice from your dog’s veterinarian, you can now take the proper steps to help alleviate discomfort and possibly even stop dog muscle spasms from occurring in the future.
+With a diagnosis and advice from your dog’s veterinarian, you can now take the proper steps to alleviate discomfort and possibly even stop dog muscle spasms from occurring in the future.

-A few things you can do while dog muscle spasms are occurring:
+Here are a few things you can do while dog muscle spasms are occurring:

-Gently massage and pet your dog
+Gently massage and pet your dog.

 Gentle pressure to a tight or inflamed muscle will help alleviate tenseness.
 Less tension means muscle spasms are less likely to occur again.
 There are several pet massage techniques and types that you can utilize.